pybites/pybites.github.io-source/content/django-zip.md

 	sqlite> .schema  archive_script
 	CREATE TABLE IF NOT EXISTS "archive_script" ("id" integer NOT NULL PRIMARY KEY AUTOINCREMENT, "name" varchar(100) NOT NULL, "code" text NOT NULL, "added" datetime NOT NULL);

-## Add some code snippets via Django's admin interface
+## Django's admin interface

-To be able to work with the new model from the admin interface we need to register it:
+To be able to work with the new model from the admin interface we need to register it.
+Add this code to the `archive/admin.py` module:

 archive/admin.py